 Lorain’s International Legacy

-2016 marked the 50th Anniversary of the Lorain International Festival.
-To recognize and honor that historic milestone, the Lorain Historical Society researched and designed an exhibit that was on display at the Festival.
-Attendees were amazed at the rich history and tradition of the many ethnic groups that came to Lorain to find work and to make a better life for their families.
-We’ve collected some of the research and have made it available for a wider audience here on our website.
+The International City is rich in history and strong in tradition, consisting of many ethnic groups that came to Lorain to find work and to make a better life for their families.
+We have collected some of the research and have made it available for a wider audience here on our website.
 We welcome any additional information on this topic, or personal stories that you would be willing to share.
-Please contact us at firstname.lastname@example.org.
+Please contact us at [email protected].

 Immigrants are the people that make up the United States, but they are also the people who make up Lorain.
 Lorain, Ohio, dubbed the “International City,” currently has over 55 different nationalities.